How to Check your Ubuntu Version

 Every two years, Canonical will mark a release for long-term support.
 These versions remain supported for 5 years and are what most servers should be utilizing.

-Checking the Ubuntu version using the Command Line
+Checking the Ubuntu Version using the Terminal

 The lsb_release software will display information about the current operating system, such as its codename, description, and release version.